 For intervals and God workouts, you’ll earn a star when you manage to complete the exercises as prescribed and/or even with perfect technique.

 Wondering why you no longer assign the star yourself?
 The Coach wants you to reflect on your training, think about what you did right or wrong and how you can improve in the future, and work for your rewards.
-Practice, feedback, earn, repeat.
+Practice, earn, repeat.